 This year, most NFL games are split between the Fox (see above) and CBS networks, with ESPN and NBC (see below) getting a few games here and there.
-For those on CBS (and there are many), check out CBS All Access.
-For $6 per month fans can stream the NFL on CBS and watch their live local games on desktop and streaming media players.
-Currently CBS is allowing you to try it out for one free week.
+For those on CBS (and there are many, largely with AFC teams), check out CBS All Access.
+For $6 per month, fans can stream the NFL on CBS and watch their live local games on desktop and streaming media players.
+Currently, CBS is allowing you to try it out for one free week.
 Take note, however, that NFL games are not available on CBS All Access on mobile phones.
 So you'll need to break out a different device to watch them.

-Yes, this is what they're talking about when they say cord cutting.
+Yes, this is what they're talking about when they say cord-cutting.
 This service, which starts at $50 per month, allows you to stream TV (and football games) on your smartphone, computer, or big screen with a compatible streaming device.
 Available channels include ESPN, Fox, Fox Sports 1, CBS, ABC, and NBCSN.
-That means you'll get Monday Night Football, some Thursday Night Football, and some regular season games, depending on which city you live in.
+That means you'll get Monday Night Football, some Thursday Night Football, and some regular-season games, depending on which city you live in.
 Want more football?
 Check out the NFL Sunday Ticket.
 This package gives you access to games that you may not be able to watch on broadcast channels.
 Say your favorite NFL team is located in another city...or your hometown team sucks.
 With a subscription to NFL Sunday Ticket, you get access to out-of-market games unavailable through your local network affiliates.
 But it's not cheap.
-Packages start at nearly $74 per month.
+Its base package starts at $55 per month.
 In short, it allows you to stream out-of-market games on your computer, smartphone, game console, or Smart TV.

 Again, here's a real cable cord-cutter.
-This live streaming service has all the mainstream local channels available: NBC, ABC, CBS and FOX.
+This live streaming service has all the mainstream local channels available: NBC, ABC, CBS, and FOX.
 That means every NFL game up to and including the Super Bowl, are yours to watch every Sunday, based on their local availability.
-Cost is $40 per month, so it's not free.
-But you can watch it on your mobile devices, computer and TV via streaming apps.
+The cost is up to $64.99 per month, so it's not free.
+But you can watch it on your mobile devices, computer, and TV via streaming apps.

 We'll keep this one simple: NBC Sports has the rights to air Sunday Night Football games during the 2019 season.
 Games will be available to stream live on their NBC Sports App.